 Furthermore, the rubber outsole provides enough traction that help you maintain outstanding stability.
 Sadly, the price tag of this barefoot shoe is extremely high compared to its competitor.

 All-inclusive, the Vivobarefoot Primus Lite III definitely deserves to be on the first raw of your workout shoe rack.

 - The durable shoe with a proper upper vent system

-- EVA bloom sole ensure require an amount of energy rebound
+- EVA bloom sole ensures requires an amount of energy rebound

 - Lightweight, environment friendly & less impactful for joints

-- Wide toe space help to increase workout performance
+- Wide toe space helps to increase workout performance

 - The price range is absurdly high in this segment

 - The lacing system is poor and the lace gets untied easily